xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD09_LAB_MANUAL.md

 #### Task 1: Test the All Photos page with no caching.

-1. Start the application in debugging mode and configure the browser to always refresh the **page** from the server by using the Internet Explorer developer tools.
+1. Start the application in debugging mode and configure the browser to always refresh the **page** from the server by using the Microsoft Edge developer tools.

 2. Capture traffic between the browser and the server when the **All Photos** page is loaded, by using the Network tools.
 3. Record the time taken by the server to render the **/Photo** page and return the page to the browser.
 This value is the **Request** duration, which you can find on the **Timings** tab.